-“The ReConnect funding will move up our break-even point for Forked Deer and allow us to shave nearly a year off the original deployment,” said Forked Deer General Manager Jeff Newman.
-“Conexon has been an invaluable partner from the beginning, but particularly in the area of funding support.
+"The ReConnect funding will move up our break-even point for Forked Deer and allow us to shave nearly a year off the original three-year deployment,” said Newman.
+“Conexon has been an invaluable partner in funding support.
 The ReConnect grant creates a totally new financial picture for us and allows us to serve all our members faster than we had anticipated.”